Comprehensive Guide to Removing Packages in Ubuntu

 sudo apt remove nano

-2. Completely Remove a Package: apt purge
+2. Completely Remove a Package with `apt purge`

 Syntax: